Search Intent/Context

 This is where our metric, keyword context comes in.
 For the keyword “CBD Oil”, Keyword Insights would show you that the majority of results on the search engine result page are informational.

 Using the above data, we can determine the most dominant intent for a given cluster.
 This helps us understand what type of content to create.
-(Whether it's an article or product page)
+(Whether it's an article, commercial page or a product page)

 The intent behind the above keyword is “transactional”, but the context of it, currently, is “informational”, so you should create content that is informational in nature.